Aaronpace7913/startup/README.md

 - [ ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

-Balancing classes, deadlines, work, and personal life is a struggle every student faces.
-PlanPal solves this by combining visual time-blocking, smart deadline tracking, and comprehensive week-at-a-glance scheduling.
-Students can visually plan their day by dragging tasks into time blocks, and see upcoming deadlines at a glance while planning.
-PlanPal also uses an intelligent color-coding system to easily distinguish between classes, personal time, work, and health appointments**,** so you can see your day's balance at a glance, making PlanPal the perfect app for bringing order to the beautiful chaos of student life.
+Juggling tasks in a group project can be chaotic, with constant messages and missed updates.
+GroupTask solves this by providing a single, shared space for all your to-do lists.
+Our app allows you to create projects, assign tasks to members, and see live status updates the moment someone completes an item.
+It's the perfect tool to ensure everyone is on the same page and projects get done efficiently.
 ### Design

 ![Design image](placeholder.png)